 Here is a preview of a pivotal Week 11 in the NFL.

 TNF Recap: Baltimore 34, Cincinnati 13

-On a night where physical mishaps — and rogue drones — seem to threaten at every turn, the Ravens survived injuries to key players, capitalized on a key injury to the Bengals and turned a close game into a convincing win.
+On a night where physical mishaps — and rogue drones — seem to threaten at every turn, the Ravens survived multiple injuries to key players, capitalized on a key injury to the Bengals and turned a close game into a convincing win.

-Burrow’s injury apparently happened in the days leading up to the game, as TV cameras caught a brace around his wrist as he stepped off the team bus on Wednesday.
-Burrow grabbed at his hand on his short TD pass to RB Joe Mixon, then was unable to throw at all on the sideline a few minutes later.
+Burrow’s injury apparently happened in the days leading up to the game, as TV cameras caught a brace around his right wrist as he stepped off the team bus on Wednesday.
+Burrow grabbed at his wrist on his short TD pass to RB Joe Mixon, then was unable to throw at all on the sideline a few minutes later.
 At halftime, he was ruled out for the rest of the game.

 The Ravens, meanwhile, battled their own injuries.
 Mark Andrews suffered by a severe ankle injury early in the game after being tackled by Cincinnati’s Logan Wilson.
 Later in the first half the Bengals linebacker landed on Lamar Jackson’s ankle along the sideline.
 The Baltimore QB limped around the rest of night.
 Ravens fans can be forgiven for thinking Wilson a purple-and-black-seeking drone: Midway through the fourth quarter, WR Odell Beckham Jr., injured his shoulder on a hit by — who else? — Logan Wilson.
 (In his postgame press conference, Ravens head John Harbaugh did complain about the tackling technique, known as the "hip drop," that Wilson used when bringing both Andrews and Jackson to the turf.)